jantman/awslimitchecker/docs/source/development.rst

 awslimitchecker is licensed under the `GNU Affero General Public License, version 3 or later <http://www.gnu.org/licenses/agpl.html>`_.

+Pursuant to Sections `5(b) <http://www.gnu.org/licenses/agpl-3.0.en.html#section5>`_
+and `13 <http://www.gnu.org/licenses/agpl-3.0.en.html#section13>`_ of the license,
+all users of awslimitchecker - including those interacting with it remotely over a network - have a right to obtain the exact, unmodified running source code.
+We have done as much as possible to make this transparent to developers, with no additional work needed.
+See the guidelines below for information.

-* If you're simply *running* awslimitchecker via the command line, there's nothing to worry about; just use it like any other software.
+* If you're simply *running* awslimitchecker via the command line, there's nothing to worry about;
+  just use it like any other software.
 * If you're using awslimitchecker in your own software in a way that allows users to interact with it over the network (i.e. in your deployment or monitoring systems), but not modifying it, you also don't need to do anything special; awslimitchecker will log a
-  WARNING-level message indicating where the source code of the currently-running version can be obtained from.
-This suffices for the
-  AGPL source code offer provision, so long as it's displayed to users and the currently-running source is unmodified.
+  WARNING-level message indicating where the source code of the currently-running version can be obtained.
+So long as you've installed awslimitchecker via Python's packaging system (i.e. with `pip`), its current version and source will be automatically detected.
+This suffices for the AGPL source code offer provision, so long as it's displayed to users and the currently-running source is unmodified.
-* If you wish to modify the source code of awslimitchecker, all you need to do is ensure that :py:meth:`~awslimitchecker.version._get_version_info` returns the correct information (a publicly-accessible URL to the exact version of the running source code, and a version number).
+* If you wish to modify the source code of awslimitchecker, you need to do is ensure that :py:meth:`~awslimitchecker.version._get_version_info` always returns correct and accutate information (a publicly-accessible URL to the exact version of the running source code, and a version number).
-  It should do this automatically as long as you install it as an editable (``pip install -e``) fork of the original GitHub repository.
+  If you install your modified version directly from an editable (i.e. ``pip install -e``), publicly-accessible Git repository, and ensure that changes are available in the repository before they are present in the code running for your users, this should be automatically detected by awslimitchecker and the correct URL provided.
+It is strongly recommended that any such repository is a fork of the project's original GitHub repository.
+It is solely your responsibility to ensure that the URL and version information presented to users is accurate and reflects source code identical to what is running.
-* If you're distributing awslimitchecker with modifications or as part of your own software (as opposed to simply a requirement that gets installed with pip), please read the license and ensure that you comply with its terms.
+* If you're distributing awslimitchecker with modifications or as part of your own software (as opposed to simply an editable requirement that gets installed with pip), please read the license and ensure that you comply with its terms.
-* If you are running awslimitchecker as part of a hosted service that users somehow interact with, please ensure that the source code URL is visible in the output given to users.
+* If you are running awslimitchecker as part of a hosted service that users somehow interact with, please ensure that the source code URL and version is correct and visible in the output given to users.

 .. _development.release_checklist: